medunn626/TicTacToe/README.md

 This game was created as part of the first project during the Web Development Immersive program at General Assembly on 10/2/17.

-My Tic Tac Toe game is a SPA where two players (X and O) play against each other on a 3 by 3 grid to tri to get three letters in a row, column or diagonal path.
+My Tic Tac Toe game is a SPA where two players (X and O) play against each other on a 3 by 3 grid to try to get three letters in a row, column or diagonal path.
 The game defaults to player X going first each round.
 The game also keeps track of how many games won by each player, how many turns the last game took to achieve a win and by which player, as well as how many games have been played altogether.

 ## Technlologies Used: